HL7/US-Core/source/pages/basic-provenance.md

    - Provenance.agent.onBehalfOf set to the HIE organization
 - Provenance.agent.type = transmitter
   - Provenance.agent.who set to the HIE organization

-### Development of `us-core-includeprovenance` parameter

-The original design in this guide required support for the `_revinclude` parameter (see [Including other resources in result]({{site.data.fhir.path}}search.html#revinclude)) to retrieve a Provenance Record.
-After discussing this approach at length with the Argonaut community, and client developers, the US Core guidance shifted to the custom parameter `us-core-includeprovenance`.

-Functionally, the searches

-`GET /AllergyIntolerance?patient=[ID]&_revinclude=Provenance:target` and `GET /AllergyIntolerance?patient=[ID]&us-core-includeprovenance` are equivalent.

-Implementers found the name `_revinclude` non-intuitive, and were concerned clients would assume if FHIR servers supported this for Provenance, they would be adding support for other use cases.
-None of the servers that participated in the development of this guide have `_revinclude` in their current development roadmap.

 {% include link-list.md %}